-- (a) Error account should be used solely for the purpose of amending a bona fide trading error. - (b) Error accounts must not be abused by stockbroking companies and their representatives to camouflage unlawful, illegitimate, or unauthorised transactions. - (c) The stockbroking company must put in place internal procedures on handling error trades, which must include- - (i) justification to book trades into an error account; - (ii) written approval from senior executive for using an error account; - (iii) maintaining proper documentation on handling error trades; and - (iv) monitoring requirements on frequency of error trades by any customer or stockbroking company's representatives.
+- 9.01 Error account should be used solely for the purpose of amending a bona fide trading error. - 9.02 Error accounts must not be abused by stockbroking companies and their licensed representatives to camouflage unlawful, illegitimate, or unauthorised transactions. - 9.03 The stockbroking company must put in place adequate internal procedures on handling error trades, which must include-

+- (a) justification to book trades into an error account; - (b) written approval from senior executive for using an error account; - (c) maintaining proper documentation on handling error trades; and - (d) monitoring requirements on frequency of error trades by any customer or stockbroking company's licensed representatives.